kkuchta/kttt/README.md

 A vibe-coded, socket-based, multiplayer version of Tic Tac Toe where you can't see your opponents's moves.
 Inspired by [this tweet](https://x.com/ZachWeiner/status/1755205085947109517) and built as an excuse to practice AI-driven development.
 I have neither written _nor_ read any code in this repo.
 The only hand-written thing in here is the copy within the app and these first two paragraphs.

 The remainder of this readme is whatever the AI decides it wants.
+Apologies in advance for the emoji overload.

 ---